-The Samsung WF5000AW has a big capacity without a big pricetag, and it is very energy efficient compared to other popular models.
-Based on our research it is an excellent value if you want an upgrade, but do not have an endless budget.
+Based on our research, the Samsung WF5000AW is an excellent value if you want an upgrade, but do not have an endless budget.

 This front-load washing machine will only cost about $17.85 to run each year.
 That's almost $2 less than the average for the units we compared.
 It may not sound like much, but it adds up over the lifetime of the machine.
 Another measure of a machine's efficiency is the Integrated Water Factor.
 The IWF on the WF5000AW is quite low at 3.2, and that's a good thing.
 It falls below average of the other machines we compared.
 The estimated annual water usage is below average of the ones we compared, as well, at 3,927 gallons per year.
 Saving water is always a good thing.